pawlizio/my_velux/README.md

         pyvlx: debug
         custom_components.velux: debug

-In order to avoid connection problems after updates or reboots of Home Assistant create an automation as follows:

-    alias: KLF reboot on hass stop event
+In order to avoid connection problems after updates or reboots of Home Assistant, the KLF200 will be automatically rebooted on hass stop even.
-    description: Reboots the KLF200 in order to avoid SSL Handshake issue
-    trigger:
-      - platform: homeassistant
-        event: shutdown
-    condition: []
-    action:
-      - service: velux.velux_klf_lan_XXXX_reboot    # while XXXX is unique for every KLF200.
-        data: {}
-    mode: single